Jim’s story: the male ally and the coaching mindset

 Learn more:

 In order to make the most of the strengths of individual members in their teams, leaders are increasingly reaching for coaching skills to enhance, not just their own performance, but also those they work alongside.
-This interactive webinar is designed for those who are new to leading and coaching, and those who seek a refresher or a new approach to their usual leadership style.
-Sign up for our Coaching Essentials for Team Leaders webinar.
+The Coaching Essentials for Leaders is an interactive webinar designed for those who are new to leading and coaching, and those who seek a refresher or a new approach to their usual leadership style.